ykachala/nexus-scheduler/README.md

 "Do I have anything on Thursday afternoon?"
-"Move my 10am tomorrow to the same time next week" "Schedule a 1-hour call with John for sometime next Monday"
+"Move my 10am tomorrow to the same time next week" "Schedule a 1-hour call with John for sometime next Monday" "Am I free this Thursday between 2 and 4?"
 ```

 ---